Zeioth/dooku.nvim/README.md

 ## How to use
 Use `:DookuGen` to generate the html documentation of your project.
 Then `:DookuOpen` to open it on your internet browser.

-By default the option `auto_setup` is enabled, so you won't have to enable the documentation for your project.
+By default the option `auto_setup` is enabled, so you won't have to manually setup the documentation for your project.
 If you prefer to do it manually, disable this option.

 ## Recommended mappings
 ```